An Easy Way for More Food Storage

-We save £400 ($600) a year by buying food in bulk when it’s on offer (genuine offers) and storing them in our garden shed e.g. buying several crates of tins of baked beans when a supermarket slashes price to half price for a week.
+We save £400 ($600) a year by buying food in bulk when it’s on offer (genuine offers) and storing it in our garden shed (e.g. buying several crates of tins of baked beans when a supermarket slashes the price to half price for a week).

-This article gives an overview of how we revamped an old shed to create a modern storage system (using kitchen units) to make food storage more efficient, and easier to manage e.g. cycling, stock taking (so we don’t over stock on particular items), pushing new stock to the back and older stock brought to the front; and just as important, doubling the storage capacity.
-I also demonstrate in this article how we saved money on this DIY project by recycling and upcycling building materials e.g. doors, windows and tiles.
+This article gives an overview of how we revamped an old shed to create a modern storage system (using kitchen units) to make food storage more efficient and easier to manage.
+In addition to doubling our storage capacity, this system helps us manage cycling, stock-taking (so we don’t overstock on particular items), pushing the new stock to the back, and moving older stock to the front.
+I also demonstrate how we saved money on this DIY project by recycling and upcycling building materials, e.g. doors, windows and tiles.

 The Project Objectives

 Using my project management skills and the three cornerstones to any good ‘Project’ (Time, Cost and Quality), at the beginning of the ‘planning stage’, I set myself a number of goals and objectives.

 - The ‘Cost’ should be kept to below the savings we make on bulk storage of bargain-priced foods over a five-year period e.g. budget set at £2,000 ($3,000).

 - The ‘Quality’ should focus on ‘durability’ of the build and materials used, so that the new build will last for years to come and not fall to bits within just a few years through wear and tear; and focus on ‘functionality’ and ‘efficiency’ e.g. ease of use, to make stocktaking and storage easy and convenient.